 Medication errors can happen to adults and children.
 However, more care is needed with children.
 Pharmacists and medical professionals must consider a child’s weight and age before prescribing drugs but unfortunately this is not always the case.

-Simply put are errors that occur as a result of lack of knowledge.
-This is a common error in an instance where a health care provider is not well informed about drugs being prescribed or the patient to whom the drug is being prescribed to.
-Take for instance, a patient given a particular prescription without establishing whether or not the patient is allergic to such drugs.
+These are errors that occur as a result of lack of knowledge.
+This is a common error in an instance where a health care provider is not well informed about drugs being prescribed or the patient to whom the drug is being prescribed to for.
+For instance, a patient given a particular prescription without establishing whether or not the patient is allergic to such drugs.

 Rule-based errors – These errors are typical when healthcare providers apply bad rules to medication and/or misapply appropriate rules.
 For example, giving an injection to a patient in the wrong route.